Envirometrix/PredictiveSoilMapping/docs/Soilmapping_using_mla.md

 locations of the observations and hence any spatial autocorrelation in the data not accounted for by the covariates.
-Spatial auto-correlation, especially if still existent in the cross-validation residuals, indicates that the predictions are maybe biased, and this is suboptimal.
+Spatial auto-correlation, especially if still existent in the cross-validation residuals, indicates that the predictions are maybe biased, and this is sub-optimal.
 To account for this, @Hengl2018RFsp describe a framework for using Random Forest (as implemented in the ranger package) in combination with geographical distances to sampling locations to fit models and predict values (RFsp).